-Class Hours: This course will have 52 class hours, including 32 lecture hours, professor 8 office hours, 8-hour TA discussion sessions, 4-hour review sessions.
+Class Hours: This course will have 52 class hours, including 32 lecture hours, 8 professor office hours, 8 TA discussion session hours, and 4 review session hours.

 Course Description: Calculus 1 is the first of a sequence of three courses in calculus covering basic calculus.
 Topics to be covered include a review of functions, limits, differentiation, applications of the derivative, and introduction of integration.